erikberglund/Scripts/snippets/osx_diskimages.md

 # Path to the disk image
 disk_image=""

-# Return the mountpoint where the disk image is mounted
+# Return the path (mountpoint) where the disk image is mounted
 disk_image_mountpoint=$( hdiutil info -plist | xpath "/plist/dict/key[.='images']/following-sibling::array/dict/key[.='image-path']/following-sibling::string[1][contains(., \"${disk_image}\")]/../key[.='system-entities']/following-sibling::array/dict/key[.='mount-point']/following-sibling::string/text()" 2>/dev/null )

-# Check that mountpoint path returned is a folder
+# Check that a path was returned, and that it is a folder
 if [[ -n ${disk_image_mountpoint} ]] && [[ -d ${disk_image_mountpoint} ]]; then
     printf "%s\n" "${disk_image##*/} is mounted at: ${disk_image_mountpoint}"
 else